Ahmad-Faqehi/Terraform-Bulding-K8S/README.md

 ``` shell
 ssh -i <Your_Key_Piar> ubuntu@<MasterNode_Public_IP>
 ```
-Then switch to root user to use `kubectl` command.

 * Another way to access the cluster by download the `admin.conf` file from master node to your machine, find below the way to download it and aceess the cluster remotely.
 ``` shell